multirobot-use/mrta_heuristic_planner/README.md

 As input we have: the robot structure array `Agent`, the task structure array `Task`, a list of the slots to be synchronized `synch`, a list of relays to be coordinated `relays`, and an array containing the amount of delay in seconds and the slot delayed `[d r s]`.
 As output we have the fixed plan inside of the same `Agent` and `Task` structures, and a flag indicating wether the plan was fixable or not.

 ## References

-<a id="1">[1]</a>
-Calvo, Á., & Capitán, J. (2024, May).
-Optimal Task Allocation for Heterogeneous Multi-robot Teams with Battery Constraints.
-In 2024 IEEE International Conference on Robotics and Automation (ICRA) (pp. 7243-7249).
-IEEE.

-<a id="2">[2]</a>
-Álvaro Calvo and Jesús Capitán,
-"Heterogeneous Multi-robot Task Allocation for Long-endurance Missions in Dynamic Scenarios", , vol. , no. , pp. –, .

 <a id="3">[3]</a>
 Gerkey, Brian P and Mataric, Maja J,